asilatakarandikar/JP-Narayan/README.md

 # JP-Narayan

-Text analysis of JP Narayan's writings
+This is a practice text-as-data project.
+Trying out a bunch of text analysis tools on JP Narayan's writings.